List of stock exchanges in the United Kingdom, Crown Dependencies and British Overseas Territories

-This is a list of stock exchanges located in the United Kingdom of Great Britain and Northern Ireland or the various nations regarded as United Kingdom Overseas Territories - UKOTs (also called British Overseas Territories - BOTs), or the British Crown Dependencies.
+This is a list of stock exchanges located in the United Kingdom, the Crown Dependencies, or the British Overseas Territories.
 They are as follows:

-Several nations of the Caribbean comprise one of two major regional stock exchanges: the Eastern Caribbean Securities Exchange (ECSE), which serves Anguilla (UK), Antigua and Barbuda, Dominica, Grenada, Montserrat (UK), Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
+Several nations of the Caribbean comprise one of two major regional stock exchanges: the Eastern Caribbean Securities Exchange (ECSE), which covers the two overseas territories of Anguilla and Montserrat, along with the independent countries of Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
 The service area of the ECSE corresponds to the service area of the Eastern Caribbean Central Bank, with which it is associated.